gridstack/gridstack.js/ISSUE_TEMPLATE.md

 You **MUST** provide a working demo - keep it simple and avoid frameworks as that could have issues - you can use https://jsfiddle.net/adumesny/jqhkry7g

-## Actual behavior
+## Expected behavior
-Tell us what happens instead of what's expected.
+Tell us what should happen.
 If hard to describe, attach a video as well.